mshendrikx/karacool/README.md

 cd to the pikaraoke directory and run:

-`./pikaraoke.sh` (linux/osx/pi) or `pikaraoke.bat` (windows)
+`./karacool.sh` (linux/osx/pi) or `karacool.bat` (windows)

 The app should launch and show the PiKaraoke splash screen and a QR code and a URL.
 Using a device connected to the same wifi network as the Pi, scan this QR code or enter the URL into a browser.
 You are now connected!
 You can start exploring the UI and adding/queuing new songs directly from YouTube.

-If you'd like to manually open the splash screen/player or open it on a separate computer's web browser, run `./pikaraoke.sh --headless` to suppress the launch of the splash screen.
+If you'd like to manually open the splash screen/player or open it on a separate computer's web browser, run `./karacool.sh --headless` to suppress the launch of the splash screen.
 Then point your browser the the URL it tells you.

-For more options, run `./pikaraoke.sh --help`
+For more options, run `./karacool.sh --help`

-## Auto-start PiKaraoke
+## Auto-start Karacool

 This is optional, but you may want to make your raspberry pi a dedicated karaoke device.

 ```
 mkdir /home/pi/.config/autostart
-nano /home/pi/.config/autostart/pikaraoke.desktop
+nano /home/pi/.config/autostart/karacool.desktop
 ```

-Add this to the file, assuming you installed to /home/pi/pikaraoke, change the Exec path accordingly if not
+Add this to the file, assuming you installed to /home/pi/karacool, change the Exec path accordingly if not

 ```
 [Desktop Entry]
 Type=Application
-Name=Pikaraoke
+Name=Karacool
-Exec=/home/pi/pikaraoke/pikaraoke.sh
+Exec=/home/pi/karacool/karacool.sh
 ```

 Restart and it should auto-launch on your next boot.

-If you want to kill the pikaraoke process, you can do so from the PiKaraoke Web UI under: `Info > Quit pikaraoke`.
+If you want to kill the karacool process, you can do so from the Karacool Web UI under: `Info > Quit karacool`.
 Or you can ssh in and run `sudo killall python` or something similar.

 Note that if your wifi/network is inactive pikaraoke will error out 10 seconds after being launched.
 This is to prevent the app from hijacking your ability to login to repair the connection.

 ## Usage

-May not be up to date, run `./pikaraoke.sh --help` for the latest:
+May not be up to date, run `./karacool.sh --help` for the latest:

 ```
 usage: app.py [-h] [-p PORT] [-f FFMPEG_PORT] [-d DOWNLOAD_PATH] [-y YOUTUBEDL_PATH] [-v VOLUME] [-s SPLASH_DELAY] [-t SCREENSAVER_TIMEOUT]